 The cities of Fez and Marrakesh, are loaded with hungry, dirty, disease-ridden street cats.
 But they are not feral.
 In fact quite the opposite; they are sweet, friendly, like attention and to be stroked.
 If they weren’t walking the sidewalks among the locals, I found them asleep, curled up in a special place like a dry fountain, a planter or an ancient garden.

 Seeing all these, malnourished, mangy little creatures broke my heart, and I wanted to bring them all back to the UK.
-I began dreaming, like I so often do, of setting up my own international cat rescue charity like the RSPCA.
+I began dreaming, like I so often do, of setting up my own international cat rescue charity.
 I’d love to run some kind of re-homing programme for cats, to help find loving families for all the hungry strays.
 Like this guy, who I snapped wading through a massive pile of rubbish, looking for food and/or mice:

 On my first night in Fez I got in big trouble at an outdoor restaurant by sharing my dinner with dirty Lola-lookalike.
 The restaurant owners consider cats to be pests, and I was being disrespectful by chucking him little bits of food under the table.
 The way I saw it though, that cat needed that little tidbit way more than I did.